akai-z/docker-varnish/README.md

   -d aka1/docker-varnish:<DOCKER_TAG_NAME>
 ```

-## Passing parameters to `varnishd`
+## Passing arguments to `varnishd`

-If you want to pass parameters to `varnishd`,
+If you want to pass arguments to `varnishd`,
-you could do that by adding them to `docker run` command.
+you could do that by setting them in `docker run` command.

 For example:
 ```